michaelnny/alpha_zero/README.md

 However, using GPUs to train one batch can be much faster, usually 0.01 second (or lesser) for a single batch.
 It does not make sense to use `3.3` as a batch size, so we also need to use train delay to adjust this imbalance.
 In this case with batch size set to 32, we can use a train delay of 0.1 second per batch.

-Another possible option is to run the learner loop on CPU only, and run actors on the faster GPU to generate samples more.

-In practice, we can often use a train sample rate that's 3-5x greater than the sample generation rate since we're using experience replay to store large amount of samples.
+In practice, we can often use a train sample rate that's 5x greater than the sample generation rate, since we're using experience replay to store large amount of samples, and we also argument the samples during training.

 # Evaluate Agents